 Jamie Eastwood started creating amazing paintings under influence of his father at the very young age.
 His mother Pam Eastwood also an artist from non aboriginal background had great influence on young Jamie's life.

-Mugudun has been teaching Aboriginal Art and Culture in over 200 Universities, TAFEs and art schools around Australia.
+Mugudun has been teaching Aboriginal Art and Culture in Universities, TAFEs and art schools around Australia.
 He is also archaeological site officer on Aboriginal sites.

-Jamie Eastwood's works are beautiful and full of motion and seem moving.
+Jamie Eastwood's works are beautiful, full of motion and deep meanings.

 In one of his interviews he said: "My mission Statement is to achieve reconciliation for all Australians through my Art".